Embo, Sutherland: History

 The village issued its own currency, called the Cuddie.
 The rate of exchange was two Cuddies to the pound.
 Cuddies were accepted in the local public house, Grannies Heilan' Hame, in exchange for a measure of Clynelish Malt Whisky.
 The owners of the distillery, in nearby Brora, sponsored the bid for independence by issuing a commemorative label on 50 cases of Clynelish Malt Whisky – "The Spirit of Free Embo".

 The Battle of Embo took place in 1245 between Scots and Vikings.

 Bronze Age remains were excavated to the south of the village in 1956, other burials having previously been discovered in the area.

 The school in Embo was designed by William Fowler in 1859.

+Fishing

+The Annual Reports of the Fishery Board give intesting insights into fishing and social change in Embo.
+In 1907 they wrote.